openupthecloud/cloud-bootcamp/README.md

 * Set a passphrase `gp env AWS_VAULT_FILE_PASSPHRASE=password`
 * Setup `aws-vault add default --backend=file --env`

-Login to your AWS account: `aws-vault login default --backend=file`
+### 4. You're All Set ! 🚀

-### 4. Double check you have the right AWS account configured
+* Login to your AWS account (if you setup aws-vault): `aws-vault login default --backend=file`

-To check you have the right credentials configured, run: `aws sts get-caller-identity --query Account --output text`
+* Check you have the right AWS credentials configured: `aws sts get-caller-identity --query Account --output text` will show your AWS account ID.

-You can also check your current environment variables with: `env | grep AWS`
+* Check your current environment variables with: `env | grep AWS`

-Try the following command to make an S3 bucket (note: each call makes a new bucket) `BUCKET=s3://open-up-the-cloud-test-bucket"$(date +%s)" && aws s3 mb "$BUCKET" && aws s3 ls`
+* Try the following command to make an S3 bucket (note: each call makes a new bucket) `BUCKET=s3://open-up-the-cloud-test-bucket"$(date +%s)" && aws s3 mb "$BUCKET" && aws s3 ls`

-## Cloud Access
+## What if I don't have an AWS account?

 For cloud access, I highly recommend using the [A Cloud Guru playgrounds](https://acloudguru.com/platform/cloud-sandbox-playgrounds) so that:

 1. You don't have to deal with deleting resources
 2. Never get landed with an outsized bill

-## Disclaimer
+If you choose to create your own AWS account, be sure to follow best-practices such as: setting up a billing alarm, etc. Using A Cloud Guru gets around this complexity, but it's your choice.

-Please execute any of the scripts found in this application with caution, be sure to delete any unnecessary resources after creation.
+### Backlog / Todo

-## Backlog / Todo
+List of outstanding things to do to improve this project:

 - [ ] JQ exercises
 - [ ] Turn setup instructions into a bash prompt script

 ## DISCLAIMER

-Any commands ran in this repository are done at your own risk.
-Proceed with caution.
+Please execute any of the scripts found in this application with caution, be sure to delete any unnecessary resources after creation.